vrtql/websockets/README.md

 use the default values.
 Next, you create a processing function.
 The signature of this function varies according to the server.
 For the core server, which deals with unstructured data, this signature is given by the `vrtql_svr_process_data` callback.
-It takes a single argument: a `vrtql_svr_data` instance created on the heap.
-This structure simply holds a blob of data.
+It takes a two arguments.
+The first argument is a `vrtql_svr_data` instance, created on the heap, which simply holds a blob of data.
 It is up to your processing function to make sense of that data and respond accordingly.

+The second argument is the worker thread context, which allows you to create application-specific envrionment for processing.
+Since the server uses a thread pool of worker threads for processing, you may want to have some context or environment for your processing available.
+This is the job of the `worker_ctor`, `worker_ctor_data` and `worker_dtor` members.
+The `worker_ctor` constructs the user-defined data which is passed into the processing function as the last argument.
+The `worker_ctor_data` is user-defined data passed into the `worker_ctor` function to assist setting up the environment.
+Finally the `worker_dtor` is called on worker thread shutdown and passed the context returned by `worker_ctor` for cleanup.
+All of these are optional -- you don't have to use them them.
+But if you have any processing that requires things like dedicated database connections or other environmental resources specific to the thread envrionment, these can be very useful.

 If you need to send data back to the peer, you do so using `vrtql_svr_send()`.
 With all these things in place, you call `vrtql_svr_run()` to start the server.

 The following illustrates writing a basic echo server: